actris-cloudnet/dataportal/docs/index.md

 Note: one or more of the parameters *must* be issued.
 A query without any valid parameters will result in a `400 Bad Request` error.

-Example query for fetching metadata for all model files from Bucharest starting at 24.
+Example query for fetching metadata for all classification files from Bucharest starting at 24.
 April 2020 and ending at the current date:

 `GET https://cloudnet.fmi.fi/api/files?site=bucharest&dateFrom=2020-04-24&product=classification`